feathersui/feathersui-website/website/docs/haxe-openfl/layouts-and-containers.md

 sidebar_label: Intro to Layouts
 ---

-A number of layouts are available to position and size children in Feathers UI containers.
+A number of _layouts_ are available to position and size children in Feathers UI containers, and it's also possible to create [custom layouts](./custom-layouts.md).

 There are two types of containers in Feathers UI, and certain layouts may be better suited for one type over the other.

 - [_Simple containers_](#simple-containers) use standard [display list](https://books.openfl.org/openfl-developers-guide/display-programming/basics-of-display-programming.html) APIs (like [`addChild()`](https://api.openfl.org/openfl/display/DisplayObjectContainer.html#addChild) and [`removeChild()`](https://api.openfl.org/openfl/display/DisplayObjectContainer.html#removeChild)) to manage children.
 - [_Data containers_](#data-containers) render children by interpreting objects that have been added to [data collections](./data-collections.md).